UniAP2022/UniAP/README.md

-Transcript: "scandalized at the idea of such a precious garment being put on before breakfast that very one juliet assured her undaunted and was arrayed in it in spite of obvious disapproval after breakfast they went out".
+Ground truth: "scandalized at the idea of such a precious garment being put on before breakfast that very one juliet assured her undaunted and was arrayed in it in spite of obvious disapproval after breakfast they went out".

 Origin audio + Universal perturbaion (init status: aduliadae, SNR: 22.80):